Laminin: Types

-Laminins were previously numbered as they were discovered, i.e. laminin-1, laminin-2, laminin-3, etc., but the nomenclature was changed to describe which chains are present in each isoform (laminin-111, laminin-211, etc.).
+Laminins were previously numbered as they were discovered, i.e., laminin-1, laminin-2, laminin-3, etc., but the nomenclature was changed to describe which chains are present in each isoform (laminin-111, laminin-211, etc.).
 In addition, many laminins had common names before either laminin nomenclature was in place.

 Function

 Laminins form independent networks and are associated with type IV collagen networks via entactin, fibronectin, and perlecan.
-They also bind to cell membranes through integrins and other plasma membrane molecules, such as the dystroglycan glycoprotein complex and Lutheran blood group glycoprotein.
+The proteins also bind to cell membranes through integrins and other plasma membrane molecules, such as the dystroglycan glycoprotein complex and Lutheran blood group glycoprotein.
 Through these interactions, laminins critically contribute to cell attachment and differentiation, cell shape and movement, maintenance of tissue phenotype, and promotion of tissue survival.
 Some of these biological functions of laminin have been associated with specific amino-acid sequences or fragments of laminin.
 For example, the peptide sequence [GTFALRGDNGDNGQ], which is located on the alpha-chain of laminin, promotes the adhesion of endothelial cells.

-Laminin alpha4 is distributed in a variety of tissues including peripheral nerves, dorsal root ganglion, skeletal muscle and capillaries; in the neuromuscular junction, it is required for synaptic specialisation.
+Laminin alpha4 is distributed in a variety of tissues, including peripheral nerves, dorsal root ganglion, skeletal muscle, and capillaries; in the neuromuscular junction, it is required for synaptic specialisation.
 The structure of the laminin-G domain has been predicted to resemble that of pentraxin.

 Role in neural development

 Laminin-111 is a major substrate along which nerve axons will grow, both in vivo and in vitro.
 For example, it lays down a path that developing retinal ganglion cells follow on their way from the retina to the tectum.
 It is also often used as a substrate in cell culture experiments.
-The presence of laminin-1 can influence how the growth cone responds to other cues.
+The presence of laminin-111 can influence how the growth cone responds to other cues.
 For example, growth cones are repelled by netrin when grown on laminin-111 but are attracted to netrin when grown on fibronectin.
 This effect of laminin-111 probably occurs through a lowering of intracellular cyclic AMP.